Moderna COVID-19 Vaccine

 Moderna COVID-19 Vaccine:

-The Moderna Bivalent Booster is now available by appointment on Fridays.
+A second dose of the Moderna Bivalent Booster is now available by walk-in on Thursdays for those eligible.

 You MUST bring your Vaccine Card.